Amanita Pestilens: Production

-Amanita Pestilens was the second Canadian colour film, after Étienne Brûlé gibier de potence/The Immortal Scoundrel from 1952, shot in English and French.
+Amanita Pestilens was the second Canadian colour film, after Étienne Brûlé gibier de potence/The Immortal Scoundrel from 1952, and it was the first to be shot in English and French.

 Release

 The film was screened at the Berlin International Film Festival in 1965.
 It was broadcast on West German television and also broadcast into East Germany.
 Despite the innovations of its bilingual, colour production, Amanita Pestilens was a commercial failure.

 There is no known video release although the film was shown on Moviepix (Mpix) on 10 May 1998.